Critique: sase-telegram-integration.png¶

 tg_outboundandtg_inbound; in the diagram AXE only feeds OUTBOUND.
 Show AXE feeding both lanes (a single AXE node with two outgoing arrows, one to each lane). - OUTBOUND chop entry-point name is implicit.
 The actual installed CLI scripts are

 /list,/kill,/resume,/changes,/xprompts,/bead,/update).
 The diagram only shows "Write response JSON or launch agent".
 Add a "slash-command dispatch" branch.
 SASE_TELEGRAM_LAUNCH_AGENTS_DISABLEDis invisible.
 This env-var-gated mode (callbacks/feedback/slash-commands still process, but free-form text/photo messages no longer launch agents) is a deployment-relevant configuration.
-It does not need its own node, but a small footnote near the inbound "launch agent" arrow ("disabled whenSASE_TELEGRAM_LAUNCH_AGENTS_DISABLEDis set") would prevent the diagram from misleading multi-host operators.- Activity-aware sending source is mis-attributed.
-The OUTBOUND idle check reads SASE TUI's idle state file (written
+It does not need its own node, but a small footnote near the inbound "launch agent" arrow ("disabled whenSASE_TELEGRAM_LAUNCH_AGENTS_DISABLEDis set") would prevent the diagram from misleading multi-host operators.- Outbound delivery controls are mis-attributed.
+OUTBOUND no longer reads SASE TUI user-presence state.
+The diagram should show OUTBOUND step 3 as high-water mark / read-state / rate-limit filtering rather than a user-presence gate.

 pdf_convert.py).
 The diagram has a "generated images & artifacts" box on the SASE-core side but no arrow into OUTBOUND that represents attachment delivery to Telegram.
 Add an arrowgenerated images & artifacts → OUTBOUND step 4 (format) → Telegram (sendPhoto / sendDocument).